 2. Don’t be Afraid to Mix Metals

 Many homeowners have it in their minds that every piece of metal in a home should be matching.
 This approach works in some spaces, but there’s no reason to fear mixing metals.
-As you can see in the kitchen, there is a brushed steel faucet, Gold Anodized Donna pendant fixtures, and Natural Brass Edgecliff Pulls, and the combination fits the space.
+As you can see in the kitchen, there is a brushed steel faucet, Gold Anodized Donna Pendants, and Natural Brass Edgecliff Pulls, and the combination fits the space.

-3. Organize with Purpose
+3. Organize With Purpose

 Another way to deal with clutter is by dividing rooms into zones of activity.
 Grouping things together by function and purpose helps to give more context to each item, so even if there is a lot of individual items in one space, there’s a reason for them to be together.
 Once you start grouping things in this way, you’ll see what items don’t fit in the space.
 When you work from a place of practicality, the things you fill your home with will feel purposeful instead of precious.